Rodrigo-O-programmer/Rodrigo-O-programmer/README.md

-### Hi, name is Rodrigo Rocha, I'm a beginner programmer. 👋
+### Oi, meu nome é Rodrigo Rocha, e eu sou um programador iniciante.

 <!--
 **Rodrigo-O-programmer/Rodrigo-O-programmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.